KristijanArmeni/encoders_report/report.md

 [^parameters]: For an explanation of the parameters see the "Code" section of the original paper [@lebel_natural_2023].

-**We successfully reproduced published results.** In [](#main_figure)[^icons_attribution], we show the results of our reproduction experiment (panel B) next to originally published figures (panel A).
+**We successfully reproduced published results.** [](#main_figure)[^icons_attribution] shows results of our reproduction experiment (panel B) alongside the originally published figures (panel A).
-Using the shared code and data for the three best performing participants (`S01`, `S02`, `S03`), we were able to reproduce the reported results.
-As in the published results, the highest performing participant was `S03` with the highest average test-set correlation at {math}`r \approx 0.08`, followed by `S02` at {math}`\approx 0.07`, and `S01` at {math}`\approx 0.06`.
+Using the shared code and data for the three best performing participants (`S01`, `S02`, `S03`), we reproduced the reported results with participant `S03` showing the highest average test-set correlation at {math}`r \approx 0.08`, followed by `S02` at {math}`\approx 0.07`, and `S01` at {math}`\approx 0.06`.

-**Model performance increased with larger training dataset sizes.**
-Our reproduction further confirmed that model performance depends on the amount of training data available for each participant.
+**Model performance increased with larger training dataset sizes.** Our reproduction further confirmed that model performance depends on the amount of training data.
-For the best performing model, performance nearly tripled (from average correlation about 0.03 to 0.09) between the smallest ({math}`N^{\text{stories}} = 1`) and the largest ({math}`N^{\text{stories}} = 25`) training set size.
+For the best performing model, average performance nearly tripled (from 0.03 to 0.09) between the smallest ({math}`N^{\text{stories}} = 1`) and the largest ({math}`N^{\text{stories}} = 25`) training sets.

-**Highest performance in the brain areas comprised the language network.**
+**Highest performance in the brain areas comprised the language network.** Examining the spatial distribution of model performance across individual voxels, we expected the highest performance to occur in regions known to process language.
-The brain language network consists of multiple areas on the left and right sides behind the temples (temporal cortices), the front (frontal cortex) and the upper middle part (parietal cortex) [@friederici_language_2013; @hagoort_neurobiology_2019; @fedorenko_language_2024].
+The language network spans multiple lobes, including bilateral temporal, frontal, and parietal cortices [@friederici_language_2013; @hagoort_neurobiology_2019; @fedorenko_language_2024].
-Breaking down the average performance across the brain for each voxel for the best performing model (for participant `S02` at {math}`N^{\text{stories}} = 25`, [](#main_figure), panel E), we found, in line with the original report, that the strongest performance was achieved in the left temporal cortex with a peak correlation of about 0.5, followed by areas in the frontal and parietal cortices.
+For the best performing model (for participant `S02` at {math}`N^{\text{stories}} = 25`, [](#main_figure), panel E), peak performance was achieved for voxels in the left temporal cortex (correlation approximately 0.5), followed by frontal and parietal regions, consistent with the original report.

 ## Replication experiment

-**We replicated the spatial and training set size effects, but not the effect size.**
-The results for model performance on example subject are shown in [](#main_figure), Panel C.
+**We replicated the spatial and training set size effects, but not the effect size.** The results for an example subject are shown in [](#main_figure), Panel C.
-Overall, we managed to reproduce the training set size effects and the broader spatial brain patterns.
+We successfully reproduced the training set size effect and the overall spatial pattern.
-In terms of spatial patterns, the best performing voxels were found in the bilateral temporal, parietal, and prefrontal cortices which is broadly in line with the spatial patterns in the original report and our replication.
+The best performing voxels were found in bilateral temporal, parietal, and prefrontal cortices, consistent with the original report and our replication.
-As in the original report, our reproduction results broadly confirmed that the model showed better performance on the held-out story if trained on a larger set containing more training stories.
+As in the original report, our reproduction results broadly confirmed that the model trained on larger datasets (i.e., more stories) showed better performance on the held-out story.
-However, the effect size obtained with our reproduction pipeline was almost half the size of the original results.
+However, our reproduction pipeline yielded substantially lower effect sizes than the original results.
-Our best performing model did not go beyond average performance of 0.05 versus 0.09 for the best performing model in the original report and replication.
+Our best performing model achieved only 0.05 average performance compared to 0.09 in the original report and replication.
-That is, our models capture the language-related brain activity in the relevant brain areas, but they underperformed compared with the original results.
+While our models captured the language-related brain activity in relevant regions, they underperformed relative to the original results.

 :::{hint}
 If parts of figures are not rendering correctly (can happen with panels containing brain plots), try refreshing the browser window.